 Kim Taylor Blakemore

-I am the author of both short stories and novels.
-My interactive historical romance stories The Very Thought of You, and It Don’t Mean a Thing are available at SilkWords.com.
-Novels include Bowery Girl, a New York Public Library Best Reads for Teens; Cissy Funk, winner of the WILLA Literary Award for Best Young Adult Fiction; and Side Dish.
+My interactive historical romances The Very Thought of You and It Don’t Mean a Thing, are out now on Kindle and SilkWords.com.
+I am also the author of the novels Bowery Girl, (Re-release 2015) and Cissy Funk, winner of the WILLA Literary Award for Best Young Adult Fiction.

 Find me online